 Standard treatment of GVHD and organ rejection consists of corticosteroids and other immune suppressing medications.
 Unfortunately, these treatments greatly increase the risk for infections as well as other complications.
 ECP may be considered in children with GVHD or rejection after solid organ transplant if medicines like steroids and other immunosuppressants aren’t working well enough.
 For many patients, ECP is able to slow down and ultimately reverse the negative immune response allowing the patient to heal and potentially lower the doses of other immunosuppressive medications, including steroids, over time.

-Who Can Be Treated With ECP?
+Who Can Be Treated with ECP?

 Lurie Children’s offers ECP for children and young adults who are suffering from graft-versus-host disease (GVHD) or rejection after a solid organ transplant.
 If a patient has been found to be unresponsive to first line treatment, their physician may recommend them for ECP.
 ECP can be performed in combination with other treatments.